 Sentiment analysis of social media platforms, done through a branch of AI known as Large Language Models (LLMs), have been applied to traditional trading in stuff like Apple or Nvidia stock.
 But when it comes to so-called Crypto Twitter, the signal is about an order of magnitude noisier, and is also driving a huge amount of retail trading, according to Yu Hu, CEO of Kaito.

 “Because of how noisy the data are, nobody has been able to deploy a strategy quantitatively,” Hu said in an interview.
-“We’ve come up with a solution by indexing many information sources and leveraging the AI to understand tweet by tweet terms of sentiment and a semantic understanding of future trends.The Federal Reserve has unveiled a new proposed rule that would require certain payment stablecoin issuers to…
+“We’ve come up with a solution by indexing many information sources and leveraging the AI to understand tweet by tweet terms of sentiment and a semantic understanding of future trends.SWIFT has launched a new blockchain-based ledger pilot with 17 major banks to test how tokenized deposits can move across…